 C ambridge International is the world’s largest provider of international education programmes and qualifications.
 Cambridge International A Levels are highly regarded internationally and accepted as equivalent to UK A Levels, offering rigorous, in-depth, advanced study in areas of particular interest.
 Every year thousands of learners with Cambridge International AS & A Levels gain places at leading universities around the world, including those in the UK, USA (including Ivy League universities), European nations, Australia, Canada, New Zealand, and South Africa.

-From 2019, we will offer a Cambridge International A Levels stream as an alternative to the IEB Matric.
+We offer a Cambridge International A Levels stream as an alternative to the IEB Matric.
 It is structured as a two-year course, starting with the AS Level in the first year (Grade 11), and extended to the A Level in the second year (Grade 12).
 We offer Cambridge International qualifications through a Cambridge Associate.

 The purpose of offering the A Levels stream is: